 Vegan diets exclude all foods produced by or derived from animals: meat, fish, dairy products, eggs, and honey.
 Conversely, you can define veganism as a diet based entirely on plants.

-Many vegans go beyond eating to remove animal exploitation from their entire lifestyle.
+Many vegans go beyond diet to remove animal exploitation from their entire lifestyle.
 They’ll avoid clothing made of wool and won’t buy leather furniture.
-Nor will they buy cosmetics tested on animals or made from animal ingredients.
-While such steps deserve consideration, to keep this essay concise I will focus entirely on the advantages of vegan diets.
+Nor will they visit zoos or purchase cosmetics tested on animals.
+While such steps deserve consideration, to keep this essay concise I will focus entirely on diet.

 The Virtues of Plant-Based Diets